mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Michaela:** [00:22:14] Yeah.
 Yeah.
 Oh, um, that's very depressing, but yeah.
 Yeah.
 I agree.
-I also think that it's a, yeah, it's really hard if, if you are not having any power to do anything, but I also think that maybe in the little we can change and influence a little bit, the people surrounding us, right.
+I also think that it's a, yeah, it's really hard if, if you are not having any power to do anything, but I also think that maybe in the little we can change and influence a little bit, the people surrounding us, right?
 It could be our colleagues or our, our inner.
 Maybe our manager that manages acid, we have some conversation and we change it a little bit.
 The perspection of, of the people.